 Triodos Bank calculates its internal capital adequacy requirements based on minimum requirements (‘Pillar 2’) and supplemented with additional capital charges (‘Pillar 2’), as described in the Capital Requirement Regulation.

 The Common Equity Tier 1 (CET1) ratio increased by 0.4% from 17.5% at the year end 2018 to 17.9% at the year end 2019.
 This ratio is still well above the regulatory requirement.
 Further quantitative information is disclosed in the Pillar 3 report which can be found on the website of Triodos Bank.

 The total minimum regulatory requirement consists of capital charges for credit risk, operational risk and market risk:

 - Credit risk – Triodos Bank applies the standardised approach (SA) for calculating its minimum capital requirements for credit risk and the simple approach for credit risk mitigation.
 The risk weighted asset calculations are done for all on-balance sheet exposures (including the loan book and the investment book), and off-balance sheet items (such as loan offers, not yet accepted) and derivatives exposures;

-- Operational risk – Based on the size and limited complexity of the Triodos Bank organisation, the basic indicator approach (BIA) is used for calculating the capital requirement for operational risk, which equals 15% of the average over three years of Triodos Bank’s gross income; and
+- Operational risk – Based on the size and limited complexity of the Triodos Bank organisation, the basic indicator approach (BIA) is used for calculating the capital requirement for operational risk, which equals 15% of the average over three years of Triodos Bank’s gross income;

 - Credit valuation adjustment risk – The capital charge for the counterparty risk of derivative transactions that are not cleared through a qualified central counterparty.

-Additional capital requirements (pillar II)
+Additional capital requirements (Pillar 2)